Applying for a Microloan for Your Startup

 How to Apply for a Microloan for My Startup

-Many online applications for microloans for startups are simple and ask little more than your business details, revenues, and personal information, since you may be required to personally guarantee the loan.
+Many online applications for microloans for startups are simple and ask little more than your business details, revenues, and personal information, since you may be required to provide a personal guarantee for the loan.
 You might hear back right away or the lender may require a few days or weeks to review your application.

-If you apply for an SBA microloan through a bank or other lender, the process may require more paperwork, such as financial statements.
-You may also have to apply in person rather than online.
+If you apply for an SBA microloan through a bank or other lender, the process may require more paperwork, including financial statements.
+You may also have to apply in person rather than online, depending on the lender.

 It’s generally a good idea to check what you’ll need to apply before you begin the process.
-You’ll want to gather all the details and paperwork, and then dedicate some time to the process.
+You’ll want to gather all the details and paperwork and then dedicate some time to completing the application carefully.
 Otherwise, you risk not being properly prepared and your application being delayed because you’re missing some key piece of information.

 Recommended: What to Know About Short-Term Business Loans